Hushang

-Hūshang (هوشنگ; Hōšang, 𐬵𐬀𐬊𐬱𐬌𐬌𐬀𐬢𐬵𐬀), also spelled Hōshang, is an early hero-king in Iranian mythology.
+Hūshang (هوشنگ; Hōšang, 𐬵𐬀𐬊𐬱𐬌𐬌𐬀𐬢𐬵𐬀), also spelled Hōshang, is an early hero-king in Iranian mythical history.
 He is known from Avestan, Middle Persian, and Sasanian-based Persian and Arabic sources.
 He appears to have been one of several 'first man/king' figures in different Iranian traditions, along with Jamshid, Keyumars, and Tahmuras.
 In the Avesta, he is called Haoshyangha and is given the epithet Paradhāta, whence Persian pishdad.
 While this title is given only to Hushang in the Avesta, in later tradition the first Iranian dynasty (the Pishdadians), including Hushang's predecessor and successors, are called by this title.
 According to Ferdowsi's Shahnameh, which drew from the traditional history developed in the late Sasanian period, Hushang was the second king of the Pishdadian dynasty and the grandson of the first man and king Keyumars.

 Etymology

 In the Avesta, Hushang is called Haoshyangha (𐬵𐬀𐬊𐬱𐬌𐬌𐬀𐬢𐬵𐬀 Haošyaŋha).
 Older sources interpreted the second part of the name as -šyaŋh, composed of ši- 'dwelling' and -aŋh 'giving rise to', thus meaning 'he who produces good dwellings' or 'promoter of culture and sedentary living'.
 According to another interpretation, the second part of the name is -šiiah-, a variant of čiia- 'selecting, deciding', giving the whole name *hu-šiiah- the meaning 'good (religious) choice'.
 Hushang's epithet Paradhāta/Pishdad (Pēšdād) was interpreted in Sasanian times as meaning 'he who first set the law of sovereignty', which has been accepted by some modern scholars.
 Others interpret the name as meaning 'set at the beginning' in the sense of 'first man'.
 Some have noted the similarity between the name Paradhāta and Paralatos, the name of the progenitor of the Paralatae or "Royal Scythians" who was a grandson of Targitaus, the first man according to Scythian mythology.
 Hushang is called Ushanj or Ushhanj in Arabic sources.